Expand Bracken Preserve!

 The new trails will be convenient to neighborhoods on the north side of Brevard.
 And the planned greenway system will extend to Bracken so people can reach the preserve without needing a car or anyone to drive them.
 While most of the family-friendly trails in Pisgah National Forest are overrun with tourists whenever school is out, we anticipate that these trails will be more of a local spot.
 More moderate trails will also be welcoming to seniors and more accessible to some people with disabilities.

-As they explore the trails, people would find themselves in a special woodland with clear mountain creeks, high elevation seeps, and healthy oak forests.
-Protecting this forest would safeguard habitat for rare plants such as yellow ladyslippers and many kinds of wildlife, including salamanders which thrive in the seeps.
+As they explore the trails, people will find themselves in a special woodland with clear mountain creeks, high elevation seeps, and healthy oak forests.
+The Bracken addition is home to rare plants such as yellow ladyslippers and many kinds of wildlife, including salamanders which thrive in the seeps.

 Ultimately, the new trails will be a gateway to all of Pisgah National Forest.
 People who start out riding bikes, walking dogs, running trails, or bonding with friends here may branch out to further adventures and an even deeper love for nature.